AGAT software introduces new Ethical Wall capabilities for Webex (Teams & Meetings) oriented to educational institutions

 Here at AGAT software we have developed a real-time approach for a DLP in Microsoft Teams.
 The solution works by analyzing the content being sent before it can reach the end user, not giving any chance to the end user to see or download anything.
 We believe that it is the difference between pressing the brakes a little bit late and not even turning on the engine.

-On the other side, SphereShield Data Loss Prevention policies are context aware and can apply for both internal and external communications.
+On the other side, SphereShield Data Loss Prevention policies are context-aware and can apply to both internal and external communications.
 This addresses the biggest risks making it impossible to circumvent the system.

 For more information CONTACT US